 If the Shipments of a console require special approval, those will be moved to respective ministries and the status of the shipments will be updated as Special approval in the system and that will be handled in a Separate DO.
 Those shipments will then be processed again for Clearance after the approval is done.

-For the other Shipments, Shipments will be processed for Clearance
+For the other Shipments, Shipments will be processed for Clearance.

 If Customs Clears the shipments DO will be sent by Customs and Bayan can be downloaded from Customs system in pdf format.
 If Customs reject the shipments, it will be Seized by customs or Return to Origin.
 The status of those will be updated in the Shipment by the Clarance team.